holographicSol/OmegaFindv2/README.md

 Overview:

-    Learn - Uses python-magic during a filesystem scan(s) to compile a database of 'trusted' suffix, buffer associations which can be used when performing various scan techniques.
+    Learn - Compiles a database of 'trusted' suffix, buffer associations which can be used when performing various scan techniques.

     Deobfuscation - This scan technique attempts to expose files that may have been obfuscated.
 Attempted exposition is performed by comparing suffixes and buffers